kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 While broader PodGroup spec mutability, such as modifying the number of `PodGroupTemplates` in a `Workload`, may be desirable, we are strictly scoping API mutability in v1.37 to the `minCount` field.
 Further relaxation of validation rules will be considered in the future if driven by strong use cases.

+### Workload Controllers Integration

+The Job controller integrated with this API in v1.36 (Alpha) via [KEP-5547], proving its initial capability.
+Currently, there are ongoing integrations with broader ecosystem workload controllers, such as JobSet, LeaderWorkerSet, KubeRay, and TrainJob.

+We are working closely with the communities behind these workloads, and the feedback is positive and supportive.
+There are no identified blockers for Beta graduation.
+Any feedback we have received can be delivered in a backward-compatible manner through subsequent KEPs, meaning the current API remains a solid baseline for these use cases.

 ### Scheduler Changes